Haley vows to stay in GOP race as Trump seeks commanding victory in New Hampshire

 “The political class and the media want to give Donald Trump a coronation,” Betsy Ankney wrote in the memo, first reported by The New York Times.
 “They say the race is over.
 They want to throw up their hands, after only 110,000 people have voted in a caucus in Iowa and say, well, I guess it’s Trump.
 That isn’t how this works.”

 About 40% of New Hampshire’s registered voters are not affiliated by party.
-Republicans allow those voters to cast GOP primary ballots, opening Haley's potential coalition to more right-leaning voters who dislike Trump and even Democratic-leaning voters who want to oppose Trump or vent frustrations over Biden, who declined to campaign in his party's unsanctioned primary here after championing a new calendar that puts South Carolina first.
+Republicans allow those voters to cast GOP primary ballots.
+That opens Haley’s potential coalition to more right-leaning voters who dislike Trump and even Democratic-leaning voters who want to oppose Trump or vent frustrations over Biden, who declined to campaign in his party’s unsanctioned primary here after championing a new calendar that puts South Carolina first.

 Laurie Dufour was among the independents who opted for Haley on Tuesday.
 She said she votes most often for Democrats and would vote for Biden “in a heartbeat” over Trump in a general election, though she said she wished Biden would consider stepping aside due to his age.